 Competition authority approval

-Depending on the level of coordination of competitive behaviour between its founders, a joint venture may be treated under the Competition Law either as a concentration or a concerted practice.
+Depending on the level of coordination of competitive behaviour between its founders, a joint venture may be treated under the Law of Ukraine On Protection of Economic Competition (2001) either as a concentration or a concerted practice.

 By default, the establishment of a fully functional joint venture is regarded as a concentration, and therefore, requires obtaining a merger clearance, provided the financial threshold is met.
-Setting up a nonfully functional joint venture is treated as a concerted practice and, therefore, may require a permit for concerted actions, unless it falls within the scope of block exemption regulation applicable to horizontal cooperation agreements of undertakings.
-Under the said block exemption, a joint venture does not require an AMCU permit for concerted actions if none of the founders holds a dominant position in the market, and the common market share of the joint venture’s founders does not exceed 15 per cent.
+Setting up a non-fully functional joint venture is treated as a concerted practice and, therefore, may require a permit for concerted actions, unless it falls within the scope of block exemption regulation applicable to horizontal cooperation agreements of undertakings.
+Under the said block exemption, a joint venture does not require an Antimonopoly Committee of Ukraine (AMCU) permit for concerted actions if none of the founders holds a dominant position in the market, and the common market share of the joint venture’s founders does not exceed 15 per cent.

 Joint venture arrangements